-Instead of setting resolutions though, I’ve found several realistic alternatives to New Year’s resolutions to help me keep up with and accomplish my goals through the year.
+Instead of setting resolutions though, here are several realistic alternatives to New Year’s resolutions to help us keep up with and accomplish our goals through the year.

 Disclosure: This post may contain affiliate links.
 That means if you click & buy or sign up for a service through my link, I will receive a small compensation at no additional cost to you.

 As an Amazon Associate I earn from qualifying purchases.
 See my Disclosure page for details.

 1. Choose a Word or Phrase of the Year

 You can do this as an individual and/or as a family.
 Choose a word or phrase to focus on all throughout the year.
 You could even choose a word for each month if that works better for you.

 Read more about choosing a word of the year in this post How to Choose Your Word of the Year.